rcsb/py-rcsb_app_file/README.md

 To maintain sequential order, the client must wait for each response before sending the next chunk.

-For the resumable endpoint, chunks may be either sequential or async, depending on the chunk mode.
+The resumable endpoint has server-side resumability support, and also uses sequential chunks, with the same requirements.

-Resumability requires a request to the 'file-v2/getUploadStatus' endpoint prior to the resumableUpload endpoint.
+Resumability first requires a request to the 'file-v2/getUploadStatus' endpoint prior to the resumableUpload endpoint.

-The other endpoints would require client-side support for resumable uploads, most likely with local storage.

 The download endpoint is found at 'file-v1/download'.